 - The Occupational Safety and Health Administration (OSHA) requires that each affected employee uses appropriate eye or face protection when exposed to eye or face hazards.

-- OSHA requires that all eye and face protection complies with the ANSI Z87.1 standard and to be marked with “Z87.1”.
-This marking that is commonly located somewhere on the frame of the glasses notifies the wearer that the glasses meet or exceed the test requirements of The American National Standards Institute (ANSI).
+- OSHA requires that all eye and face protection comply with the ANSI Z87.1 standard and be marked with “Z87.1”.
+This marking which is commonly located somewhere on the frame of the glasses, notifies the wearer that the glasses meet or exceed the test requirements of The American National Standards Institute (ANSI).